OpenEvalProject/evals/manuscripts/elife-81961/v2/manuscript.md

 Fluorescence enhancement was plotted against the peptide concentration to generate the concentration-response curves.
 The parameters of the Hill equation were fitted to the data by curvilinear regression, enabling the apparent affinity (EC50 or concentration that gives half-maximal change in the intensity of the fluorescence emission) or the t50 (half-time or time that gives half-maximal change in the intensity of fluorescence emission).
 The data are shown as the average of three or more independent experiments.

-## NMR measurements
+### NMR measurements

 Uniformly 15N-labeled KV7.2hAB:CaM was prepared in M9 medium containing 1 g/L 15NH4Cl as source of nitrogen.
 Other steps involved in the expression and purification of 15N-labeled KV7-2hAB:CaM were the same as for mTFP-KV7.2hAB-Venus:CaM.
 The 2D-1H,15N-HSQC experiments were performed by dissolving 75 µM complex in a buffer consisting of 50 mM Tris-HCl, 100 mM KCl, 10% D2O, and 10 mM EGTA (apo-Complex) or, alternatively, 5 mM CaCl2 (holo-Complex).
 The pH values of the sample solutions were carefully adjusted to 7.4 with trace amount of 2 M KOH.
 All NMR experiments were carried out at 25°C on a Bruker Avance III 600 MHz NMRs spectrometer.
 The HSQC (Heteronuclear single quantum correlation) spectra were acquired with a spectral width of 30 ppm in the 15N dimension and 16 ppm in the 1H dimension.
 In CSP experiments, peptide-CaM complexes were prepared by adding 13 equivalents of the KV7.1-S2S3 lyophilized peptide directly to the Q2-hAB-CaM NMR sample.
 The CSP studies were performed by monitoring the changes in the 1H,15N HSQC spectra of 15N-labeled CaM.
-The CSP values were then evaluated as a weighted average chemical shift difference of 1H and 15N resonances, using the equation:.δ=(0.1∗δN)2+ δH2
+The CSP values were then evaluated as a weighted average chemical shift difference of 1H and 15N resonances, using the equation:

+$$
+\delta=\sqrt{(0.1∗\delta_{N})2^{}+ \delta_{H^{2}}}
+$$

-## MDs simulations
+### MDs simulations

 Two systems were set up: the intermediate- (Int-CaM, N-lobe loaded with Ca2+) and the holo-CaM/KV7.2 hAB complexes (both lobes loaded with Ca2+) in the presence of the KV7.1 S2S3 peptide (164-RLWSAGCRSKYVGVWGRLRFARKP-187; PDB ID: 5VMS; Sun and MacKinnon, 2017).
 CaM/hAB complexes were modeled starting from the NMR structures of the KV7.2hAB/CaM complex (PDB IDs: 6FEG and 6FEH, for int- and holo-complexes, respectively; Bernardo-Seisdedos et al., 2018).
 The initial location of the peptide was established after aligning the EF3 lobes of the KV7.1/CaM and KV7.2/CaM complexes.
 Hydrogen atoms were added to the complexes using the VMD software (Humphrey et al., 1996).
 Two or four Ca2+ atoms were added to the int- and holo-systems, located as in PDB 6FEG and 6FEH, respectively.
 The systems were then solvated resulting in a cubic box of dimensions described in Supplementary file 2.
 K+ and Cl+ ions were added using the Autoionize plugin of VMD to neutralize the system resulting in a final concentration of 150 mM KCl.
 The S2S3 peptide was also considered alone in solution to investigate its structural stability.
 Several replicas were run for some of the systems (Supplementary file 2).